linode/apl-core/adr/2022-06-07-ingress-classes.md

 To allow the keycloak to serve as an authentication gateway for services exposed behind both public and private LBs, the keycloak needs to be assigned to a public ingress class.
 If `platform` ingress class is private, then an additional public ingress class needs to be created.
 A public class can be assigned to keycloak at `apps.keycloak.ingressClassName`.

 To enable source IP filtering it is possible to define CIDRS at `sourceIpAddressFiltering` property for each ingress class

+To stay consistent with the design of ingress classes the old `nginx-ingress` helm release will be removed (if exists) whenever otomi apply command is called.
+See: `helmfile.d/helmfile-00.uninstall.yaml`.